meshcloud/meshcloud-docs/docs/meshstack.logging.md

 ### Keycloak Log

-The keycloak log only contains operational keycloak information.
+The Keycloak log only contains operational information.
 It is mainly used for error analysis.
 Therefore only a few fields are provided in this log file.

 - Class that wrote the log entry
 - Name of current thread